Yushi Tanaka: 2022: Two International Challenge titles and world's top 100

 In 2022, Tanaka secured two international titles and broke into the world's top 100 for the first time.
 He won the Polish International, defeating Jan Louda, and the North Harbour International, where he overcame Riku Hatano.
 He also finished as the runner-up to Hatano at the Réunion Open.
 Earlier in the year, after graduating from Nihon University, Tanaka joined the NTT East Badminton Team in April.
 By the end of the year, his performances propelled him to a world ranking of No. 91.

 2023: Super 100 runner-up and two International Challenge/Series titles

+Tanaka (left) on the podium as the runner-up at the 2023 Kaohsiung Masters.

 In 2023, Tanaka finished as the runner-up at the Super 100 Kaohsiung Masters, where he lost to Lin Chun-yi.
 Tanaka also reached the semifinals at the Indonesia Masters Super 100 I. Earlier in the year, he won two BWF International Challenge/Series titles: the Estonian International, where he defeated Alex Lanier, and the Osaka International, where he defeated Alwi Farhan.
 Following these results, Tanaka achieved a career-high world ranking of No. 41 on 2 October.